 Associates commit themselves, as do SBS, to live out and witness to the values, spirituality and mission entrusted to St. Katharine Drexel.
 Associates commit themselves to some specific, personal expression of the Associate relationship.
 This involves praying with and for the Sisters, scripture study, adoration of the Blessed Sacrament, and such works as visiting the sick and tutoring.
 The ASBS do not live in the SBS communities, and although some associates may work or volunteer to serve in parishes or schools where SBS minister, there is no obligation to do so.
 Associates often give witness to promoting justice and works of service where SBS are unable to minister.

-SBS Assembly 1990 approved forming an associate group.
-In 1992 the first associates made their commitment to live the charism of St. Katharine and the vision and values of the Sisters of the Blessed Sacrament.
-That same year units at the Motherhouse, in New Orleans and in Los Angeles were commissioned.
-Today there are 19 ASBS units.
-ASBS are now spread across the United States and Haiti.
+During the 1990 General Assembly, the Sisters of the Blessed Sacrament approved the formation of the Associates of the Sisters of the Blessed Sacrament (ASBS).
+In 1992, the first ASBS made their commitment to live the charism of St. Katharine Drexel, and the vision and values of the Sisters of the Blessed Sacrament.
+That same year, ASBS Associate Faith Communities were established in Bensalem, New Orleans, and Los Angeles.
+Today, there are 238 ASBS in 21 locations throughout the United States.